SEND and Inclusion

 How will the curriculum be matched to my child’s needs?

 Teachers are aware that children have different learning styles and incorporate multisensory approach into their Quality First Teaching, including the use of visuals, demonstrations, practical activities in lessons, interactive elements using ICT where appropriate.
 The benefit of this type of differentiation is that all children can access a lesson and learn at own their level.
-Work within the class is differentiated so that all children are able to access objectives according to their specific needs.
-This might mean that in a lesson there would have different levels of work or different resources provided to support groups or individuals.
+Work within the class is differentiated so that all children are able to access objectives according to their specific needs and abilities.
+This might mean that in a lesson there would be different levels of work or different resources provided to support groups or individuals.

 How do we know if the support or strategies used have had an impact?

-In school individual progress in English and Mathematics are reviewed termly.
-We use a range of tracking including Assessment for Learning (AfL), School Pupil Tracker Online to monitor knowledge and progress, and identify any gaps in learning.
-We are able to use these assessment tools to monitor pupils’ progress academically against national/age expected levels.
+In school individual progress in English and Mathematics is reviewed termly.
+We use a range of tracking including Assessment for Learning (AfL), Insight Tracking System to monitor knowledge and progress, and identify any gaps in learning.
+We are able to use these assessment tools to monitor pupils’ progress academically against national/age related expected levels.
 Children who are not making expected progress are identified at termly Pupil Progress Meetings with the Inclusion Lead and additional support interventions are identified.
 All interventions are assessed to measure the impact of the intervention for your child.
 Parents/Carers are at the heart of decision making they are always informed and are able to discuss any issues they unsure of.

 How will I know how my child is doing and how will you help me to support my child’s learning?

 The school uses Parent Teacher meeting which are organised twice a year.
 These meetings will explain how well their child is performing against National Expectations, details of any interventions and targets are shared with parents and how Parents/Carers can support their child.
-If there are continued concerns about progress children may be put onto the SEN register, once parents have been informed and agree.
+If there are continued concerns about progress children may be put onto the SEN register, with parental agreement.
 Children may move off of the SEN register when they have made sufficient progress.
-In addition, you are welcome any time to make an appointment to meet with either the class teacher, Inclusion Lead, Head teacher to discuss any your concerns you have about your child’s progress as we believe that your child’s education should be a partnership between parents and teachers.
-If your child has SEND needs there may me additional meetings:
+In addition, you are welcome any time to make an appointment to meet with either the class teacher, Inclusion Lead, Head teacher to discuss any concerns you have about your child’s progress as we believe that your child’s education should be a partnership between parents and teachers.
+If your child has SEND needs there may be additional meetings:

-- Your child will have individual targets which are detailed reviewed termly.
+- Your child will have individual targets which are reviewed termly.

-- If your child has complex SEND they may have a Statement of Special Educational Needs or Disability or an EHC Plan (Education, Health Care Plan) which means that a formal Annual Review will take place to discuss your child’s progress and a report will be written.
+- If your child has complex SEND they may have a an EHC Plan (Education, Health Care Plan) which means that a formal Annual Review will take place to discuss your child’s progress.

 How will my child be able to contribute their views?

 We value and celebrate each child expressing their views on all aspects of school life.
-One of the ways we do this is through the School Council which has an open forum for any pupil issues or viewpoints to be raised.
-There is also an annual pupil questionnaire where we actively seek the viewpoints of children.
-If your child has a Statement of SEN or an EHC Plan then their views will be obtained before any meetings and they are encouraged to participate in their Annual Review.
+One of the ways we do this is through the School Council which has an open forum for pupils.
+In addition there is also an annual pupil questionnaire for Year 2 pupils.
+If your child has an EHC Plan then their views will be obtained before any meetings and they are encouraged to participate in their Annual Review.
 A pupil profile is completed for any pupil with SEND.

 What support will there be for my child’s overall well-being?